astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/narrow/truthiness.md

     y = x
     reveal_type(y)  # revealed: A & ~AlwaysTruthy | A & ~AlwaysFalsy

-# TODO: It should be A. We should improve UnionBuilder or IntersectionBuilder.
+# TODO: It should be A. We should improve UnionBuilder or IntersectionBuilder. (issue #15023)
 reveal_type(y)  # revealed: A & ~AlwaysTruthy | A & ~AlwaysFalsy
 ```